chainstack/graph-deployment/helmfile/README.md

 npm run deploy-local
 ```

-After successful deployment you can stop port-forwarding.
+After the successful deployment stop port-forwarding.

 ### Tracking subgraph indexing status
-You can track subgraph indexing progress in indexer-node (ingest-node) logs or via metrics endpoint.
+Subgraph indexing progress can be observed in the indexer-node (ingest-node) logs or via metrics endpoint.
-I'm using metrics approach in this guide.
+This guide uses metrics endpoint to watch the indexing progress.

-Port-forward metrics port (used only for tracking)
+Port-forward metrics port (used only for tracking the indexing)
 ```
 kubectl -n <namespace> port-forward svc/graphprotocol-node-index 8040:8040
 ```

-You can get information about number of last block handled by subgraph
+You can get the information about the number of the latest block indexed by a subgraph by running the following command:
 ```
 curl localhost:8040/metrics | grep deployment_head
 ```

-Also you can get information about last block on indexed networks:
+Also you can get the information about the latest block on the indexed networks:
 ```
 curl localhost:8040/metrics | grep ethereum_chain_head_number
 ```

-Fully synced subgraph should have `deployment_head` number equals to `ethereum_chain_head_number` of indexed chain.
+Fully synced subgraph has `deployment_head` equals to `ethereum_chain_head_number`.

 ### Requesting data from subgraph
-First you need to port-forward graphql ports (http and ws) to your machine in separate terminals
+Port-forward the graphql ports (http and ws) to your local machine:
 ```
 kubectl -n <namespace> port-forward svc/graphprotocol-node-query 8000:8000
 ```